LogoHistorical Figure MBTI

 The Absence at the Front

-Se — extroverted sensing — is the INTJ's inferior function, and its inferiority shows most clearly in contrast to someone like Suvorov.
-Where Suvorov was physically in the assault at Izmail, crowing at dawn in the bivouacs, performing invincibility for his troops, Rumyantsev commanded from a more measured distance.
-This was not cowardice — he was present at his battles, and personally courageous when the situation demanded it.
-But he did not make his physical presence the primary instrument of command.
-He preferred to let the system work, to let the trained army execute the plan, rather than injecting himself as the animating force.
+Se — extroverted sensing — is the INTJ's inferior function, and its inferiority shows most clearly against Suvorov.
+Where Suvorov was physically in the assault at Izmail, performing invincibility for his troops, Rumyantsev commanded from a more measured distance.
+He preferred to let the system work rather than inject himself as its animating force.

 Why INTJ Over ENTJ or INTP